Kingston, Nevada

-Kingston is an unincorporated town and census-designated place in Lander County, Nevada, United States.
-The population of the census-designated place of Kingston was 113 at the 2010 census.
+Kingston is a census-designated place (CDP) in Lander County, Nevada, United States.
+The population of the CDP was 113 at the 2010 census.

 Geography

 Kingston is located in southern Lander County on the northeast side of the Toiyabe Range.
 Bunker Hill, the highest peak in Lander County, is located just a few miles to the northwest.
 Nevada State Route 376 runs past the community, leading north towards Austin, 20 mi away, and south 90 mi to Tonopah.

 According to the U.S. Census Bureau, the Kingston CDP has an area of 10.5 sqkm, all land.